 I realize this is high praise, cuz y'all know I've eaten a lot of good food, but I'm not kidding.
 The garlic naan (I couldn't resist) was crispy, thin and literally covered in roasted garlic.
 The paneer cubes were soft and soaked up the rich flavors infused from slivers of ginger and whole cayenne peppers (yowsas!) in the subji.
 The spinach puree was the greenest I have ever seen, and although I have no idea who grew, picked or cooked this food, it tasted as fresh as if it came from my own garden.
 Having made this dish myself, I know it takes several pounds of spinach to make one kadai (single serving bowl) of palaak, and I scooped up every last bit of rich deliciousness with a bit of yogurt, mango pickle and garlic naan in every bite.
 Finally, the flavor explosion, I have been seeking!
 And a yogurt, garlic and spinach health trifecta on top of that!
 Add to that, the privilege and joy of sharing this meal with a friend, whose presence in my life means more to me than words can say, and I feel blessed beyond imagination.

 After eating all this healthy goodness and sharing all the laughs with Jen in these crazy last two weeks, I think I might actually live forever.
 But if I had died at any moment during that meal, I would have died happy.
-But, then I might have missed dessert, which was a small chalice of exquisitely ripe papaya sprinkled with pomegranate seeds.
-In season here, fresh, whole and beautiful in simple, unaltered perfection, promising the eternal return of life.

 No comments: